samogot/betterdiscord-plugins/v2/Full offline list/README.md

 1. Server which is opened by default on discord startup woun't be patched.
 I cannot fix it now.
 Just select any DM or friends list screen and press `Ctrl+R` to reload discord

+## Support server

+There is [support server](https://discord.gg/MC5dJdE) for all my plugins including this one.
+If you have any questions, you can ask them there.
+Also, there will be important announcements about new versions, bug fixing, etc., in case you want to keep abreast of news

 ## Changelog

 ### 1.1